DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

             - Automatic settlement not allowed: Payment journal line will be created without settling an invoice, and not created as prepayment.
     - Ability to attach original import file to created customer payment journal
 - Options per methods of payment:
-    - If D365 customer account can't be found, option to use an Error customer account.
+    - If D365 customer account can't be found (by using customer reference number or invoice), option to create the payment journal line using the Error customer account.
     - Settle transaction.
 When set to _Yes_, the functionality will attempt to settle the payment line against an open invoice for the customer.
 Also see prepayment options per legal entity **
     - Customer payment journal line date can use one of the following:
         - Remittance transaction date